pivotal/docs-platform-automation/docs/how-to-guides/setting-up-s3.md

 For example, many `.pivotal` product files are several gigabytes in size.
 Exported installation files may also be quite large.

 * For environments that can't access the greater internet.
-This is a common security practice, but it also means that it's not possible to connect directly to PivNet to access the latest product versions for your upgrades.
+  This is a common security practice, but it also means that it's not possible to connect directly to Tanzu Network to access the latest product versions for your upgrades.

-S3 and Concourse's native S3 integration makes it possible to store large file artifacts and retrieve the latest product versions in offline environments.
+S3 and Concourse's native S3 integration
+makes it possible to store large file artifacts and retrieve the latest product versions in offline environments.

 With S3, we can place product files and new versions of OpsMan